karokojnr/MailBeacon/README.md

 # MailBeacon

-A Newsletter service using GO and Google Pub/Sub.
+A reusable newsletter service using GO and Google Pub/Sub.

 ![alt text](/mailbeacon.png)